Global Studies

 Students must earn a ‘C’ (2.0) or better in each course to be applied to the major or minor.

-The Department of Global Studies offers five minors: French, German, Global Studies, Japanese, and Spanish.
+The Department of Global Studies offers four minors: French, Global Studies, Japanese, and Spanish.
 A minor consists of 20 hours.

 Majors & Programs